Trump's child care plan is gift to the rich, report says

 President Donald Trump has vowed to make child care in America cheaper.

-But Trump's current proposal, which he is expected to reiterate during his prime-time address to Congress Tuesday evening, will do little to help the working families who need the most relief.
+But Trump's current proposal, which he is expected to tout during his prime-time address to Congress Tuesday evening, will do little to help the working families who need the most relief.
 That's according to a new analysis from the non-partisan Tax Policy Center.

 Making child care more affordable is one of Trump's signature promises to voters.
-His daughter Ivanka Trump has played a large role in crafting the plan, which includes three new tax benefits aimed at making child care more affordable.
+It's listed in his contract with the American voter.
+His daughter Ivanka Trump played a large role in crafting the plan, which includes three new tax benefits.

 Just about everyone agrees that child care costs in America are astronomical.
 It now costs more to put a kid in child care than college (if you get in-state tuition).

 But an analysis by the Tax Policy Center finds that Trump's proposal is a gift to the rich.
 The tax experts at TPC say 70% of the benefits will go to families that make $100,000 or more.
-Another 25% will go to people earning $200,000 or more.
+And 25% will go to people earning $200,000 or more.

 "Trump has identified a real challenge affecting working families, but his proposal would do little or nothing to help them," Elaine Maag, an expert at the Tax Policy Center, told CNNMoney.